readytensor/adaptive_binary_classifier/README.md

 ## Project Description

-This repository is a dockerized implementation of the random forest binary classifier.
-It is implemented in flexible way that it can be used with any binary classification dataset with with use of a data schema.
-The model includes:
+This repository is a dockerized implementation of the Random Forest binary classifier.
+It is implemented in flexible way that it can be used with any binary classification dataset with with use of JSON-formatted data schema file.

+The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.

+Here are the highlights of this implementation:

+- Implementation contains a full-suite of functionality such as:
   - A flexible preprocessing pipeline built using **SciKit-Learn** and **feature-engine**
   - A Random Forest algorithm built using **SciKit-Learn**
   - Hyperparameter-tuning using **scikit-optimize**
   - SHAP explainer using the **shap** package
   - **FASTAPI** inference service which provides endpoints for predictions and local explanations.
   - **Pydantic** data validation is used for the schema, training and test files, as well as the inference request data.
   - Error handling and logging using **Python's logging** module.
-- Comprehensive set of unit, integration, coverage and performance tests using **pytest**, **pytest-cov**.
+  - Comprehensive set of unit, integration, coverage and performance tests using **pytest** and **pytest-cov**.
+  - Static code analysis using **flake8**, **black**, **isort**, **safety**, and **radon**.
+  - Test automation using **tox**.
+- It is flexible enough to be used with any binary classification dataset without requiring any code change albeit with the following restrictions:
+  - The data must be in CSV format
+  - The number of rows must not exceed 20,000.
+Number of columns must not exceed 200.
+The model may function with larger datasets, but it has not been performance tested on larger dataset.
+  - Features must be one of the following two types: NUMERIC or CATEGORICAL.
+Other data types are not supported.
+Note that CATEGORICAL type includes boolean type (except they must be expressed as 0/1 or strings)
+  - The train and test (or prediction) files must contain an ID field.
+The train data must also contain a target field.
+- The data need not be preprocessed because the implementation already contains logic to handle missing values, categorical features, outliers, and scaling.

 This repository is part of a tutorial series called [Creating Adaptive ML Models](https://docs.readytensor.ai/category/creating-adaptive-ml-models) on Ready Tensor, a web platform for AI developers and users.
 The purpose of the tutorial series is to help AI developers create adaptive algorithm implementations that avoid hard-coding your logic to a specific dataset.
 This makes it easier to re-use your algorithms with new datasets in the future without requiring any code change.